maxman3789/Team-Profile-Generator/README.md

 # Team-Profile-Generator

+An app for Creating an HTML page of a Team with options for a Manager, an Engineer, and an Intern.
+Here is a video walkthrough of the process:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q2s80tO5js8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Here is another video using npm run test:

 ## User Story
     AS A manager
     I WANT to generate a webpage that displays my team's basic info